 How we can help

 At Bolt Burdon Kemp, we have vast experience dealing with these types of claims.
-Our specialist brain injury solicitors know what to look for when making a claim relating to a delay in diagnosis of encephalitis, stroke or meningitis.
+Our specialist brain injury solicitors know what to look for when making a claim relating to a delay in diagnosis of encephalitis, stroke, meningitis, or non-malignant brain tumour.
 We will fight to obtain the compensation you deserve so that you and your family can have some security for the future.

-We recognise that early .
+We recognise that early rehabilitation and intervention is key to improving quality of life.
 Where a Defendant has accepted responsibility for causing a brain injury, we focus on seeking interim payments of compensation.
 These payments, which are made before the claim is settled, can be used to pay for treatment, therapies, care, equipment or adaptations to your home.